-The next Fairfax General Municipal Election will be held in November of 2022, when the voters of the Town of Fairfax will elect two members to the Town Council, a Town Clerk and Town Treasurer, each for a 4-year term.
+The next Fairfax General Municipal Election is November 8, 2022, when the voters of the Town of Fairfax will elect two members to the Town Council, a Town Clerk and Town Treasurer, each for a 4-year term.

 You must be a registered Fairfax Voter at the time nomination papers are issued, to be eligible to run for office.
 You can register or confirm that you are registered by contacting the Marin County Elections Office: https://www.marincounty.org/depts/rv

-The date nomination papers for eligible candidates interested in filing for office will be available from the Town Clerk as well as the deadline to file the papers with the Town Clerk is August 12, 2022.
+Nomination papers for eligible candidates interested in filing for office will be available from the Town Clerk by appointment beginning July 18, 2022.
+The deadline to file the completed nominations papers with the Town Clerk is August 12, 2022.
 (However, if an incumbent does not file by August 12, non-incumbents will have until August 17, 2022 to file.)
 Please contact the Town Clerk to schedule an appointment to obtain and file nomination papers.

 The FPPC (Fair Political Practices Commission) mandates the campaign filing requirements for local candidates.
 The Town Clerk serves as the filing officer for local campaign disclosure statements.
 Candidates are required to disclose certain economic interests, and must file periodic campaign reports.
 Failure to file appropriate statements and reports can result in criminal, civil, or administrative penalties.
 Failure to file within prescribed deadlines can also lead to monetary penalties for each day a statement is late.
 The appropriate forms may be obtained from either the Town Clerk’s Office or the FPPC website.

 - Candidate Intention Statement (Form 501)